Spermatic cord: embryonic

 Pampiniform plexus >

-The pampiniform plexus of veins serves as a countercurrent heat exchange mechanism to cool blood in the testicular artery as it approaches the testis.
+The pampiniform plexus of veins, returning blood from the testis, surrounds the testicular arteries, serving as a countercurrent heat exchange mechanism to cool blood in the testicular artery as it approaches the testis.

 The testis forms in the abdominal cavity in the fetus.
-As it “descends” to the scrotum, the fetal testis is accompanied by an extension of the peritoneal space, the processus vaginalis.
-This space becomes obliterated in the spermatic cord in the adult, but persists in the scrotum as the tunica vaginalis.
+As it descends into the scrotum, the fetal testis is accompanied by an extension of the peritoneal space, the processus vaginalis.
+This space, lined by peritoneum, continues into the scrotum where it surrounds the testis.

 Image source >